IBM/istio101/workshop/exercise-3/README.md

     kubectl apply -f analyzer-service.yaml
     ```

 Great!
-With your Guestbook up and running, you can now expose the service mesh with the Istio Ingress Gateway.
+Your guestbook app is up and running.
+In Exercise 4, you'll be able to see the app in action by directly accessing the service endpoint.
+You'll also be able to view Telemetry data for the app.

 #### [Continue to Exercise 4 - Telemetry](../exercise-4/README.md)